Calimero Client SDKs¶

 - JWT token management - Automatic token storage and refresh

-- Wallet-based authentication - Support for NEAR, Ethereum, and other wallets
+- Wallet-based authentication - Support for NEAR wallet

 - React components - Pre-built UI components (